LancerComet/vuexer/README.md

 # Vuexer

-> Transport data between vuex and components in whole project.
+Transport data between vuex and components in whole project.

+It is useful when your components are used in different projects.

 ## Quick Start.